-Section 403(b)(9) plans
+Section 403(b) plans

-KEY POINT.
-The Annuity Plan for the United Church of Christ is a defined contribution plan as described in Section 403(b)(9) of the Internal Revenue Code.
-The Annuity Plan provides lifetime retirement income or beneficiary benefits to clergy and lay employees.
-Membership in the Annuity Plan for the United Church of Christ is open to anyone working for a UCC employer.
-For information, contact the Pension Boards Member Services Department at 1.800.642.6543.

-A 403(b)(9) plan, also known as a tax-sheltered annuity or retirement income account, is a retirement plan for certain employees of churches and other tax-exempt organizations.

-These plans have the following tax benefits:

-Employees do not pay income tax on allowable contributions until they begin making withdrawals from the plan, usually after they retire.
-Note, however, that lay employees must pay Social Security and Medicare tax on their contributions to a 403(b)(9) plan made under a salary reduction agreement.

-- Earnings and gains on amounts in an employee's 403(b)(9) account are not taxed until they are withdrawn. - Employees may be eligible to claim the retirement savings contributions credit ("saver's credit") for elective deferrals contributed to a 403(b)(9) account. - A portion of the retirement payments from the 403(b)(9) plan may be designated as housing allowance for ministers participating in church plans.
+A 403(b) plan, also known as a tax-sheltered annuity or retirement income account, is a retirement plan for certain employees of churches and other tax-exempt organizations.
+These plans have the following tax benefits: (1) Employees do not pay income tax on allowable contributions until they begin making withdrawals from the plan, usually after they retire.
+Note, however, that lay employees must pay Social Security and Medicare tax on their contributions to a 403(b) plan made under a salary reduction agreement.
+Due to a differing definition of taxable income for self-employment tax, clergy do not pay self-employment tax on a clergy's elective deferral into the 403(b) plan.
+(2) Earnings and gains on amounts in an employee's 403(b) account are not taxed until they are withdrawn.
+(3) Employees may be eligible to claim the retirement savings contributions credit ("saver's credit") for elective deferrals contributed to a 403(b) account.
+(4) A portion of the retirement payments from the 403(b) plan may be designated as housing allowance for ministers participating in church plans who are still credentialed ministers during retirement years.

-There are dollar limits on the contributions that can be made to a 403(b)(9) account each year.
-If contributions made to a 403(b)(9) account are more than these contribution limits, penalties may apply.
-Generally, annual contributions to a 403(b)(9) plan cannot exceed either the limit on annual additions or the limit on elective deferrals.
+There are dollar limits on the contributions that can be made to a 403(b) account each year.
+If contributions made to a 403(b) account are more than these contribution limits, penalties may apply.
+Generally, annual contributions to a 403(b) plan cannot exceed either the limit on annual additions or the limit on elective deferrals.
 However, there are special catch-up elections that allow for greater contributions.
 See IRS Publication 571 for details.